 A simple explanation of measuring Net Promoter Score: Customers answer the question (How likely is it that you would recommend our company/product/service to a friend or colleague) with a number in the range of 0 to 10, with 10 representing most likely.

 Values are assigned to Promoters, Passives and Detractors.

 - Promoters: 9 to 10

 - Detractors: 0 to 6

-To arrive at NPS, the percentage of customers who are Detractors is subtracted from the percentage who are Promoters.
+To calculate NPS Score, the percentage of customers who are Detractors is subtracted from the percentage who are Promoters.